 If you plan to travel more than once or dream of becoming an avid traveller, using points and miles is an excellent way to fly without breaking the bank.
 There are two ways to do this:

 - Use a credit card with rewards.
 Some credit cards that are also known as travel credit cards offer rewards that can be used towards flights.
 This will depend on where you are from and if you are a credit card user.
 If you aren’t, don’t worry because there’s another option for rewards!

 - An ideal option for all is frequent flyer miles.
 These are miles that you build up over time when travelling with the same airline.
 This isn’t to say that you can only fly with one airline.
 It simply means that after you take so many flights with an airline, you essentially earn rewards that you can use towards future flights.
 Some great frequent flyer programs group a large number of airlines under one umbrella (such as Air France-KLM Flying Blue or Singapore Airlines KrisFlyer) you can earn points for flying with any of the major airlines listed.

 The opportunity to explore the world is truly one of the best parts of remote work.
 You can spend your days off exploring stunning architecture in Tbilisi or checking out the nightlife in Zagreb.
 Making our way to cool, new places doesn’t have to cost everything we have!
-One great thing about traveling these days is that there are truly so many ways to find cheap flight tickets.
+One great thing about travelling these days is that there are truly so many ways to find cheap flight tickets.